A look at what the FBI's Kavanaugh investigat... | Taiwan News

 Perhaps.
 The FBI has wide discretion in determining the scope of the investigation.

-The Senate Judiciary Committee has questioned Kavanaugh and one of his accusers, Christine Blasey Ford, and other potential witnesses have submitted sworn statements.
-But FBI agents could interview the other accusers and witnesses and gather additional evidence or details.
+The committee questioned Kavanaugh and one of his accusers, Christine Blasey Ford during a hearing Thursday; other potential witnesses have submitted sworn statements.
+FBI agents could interview the other accusers and witnesses and gather additional evidence or details.

-David Gomez, a former FBI counterterrorism supervisor in Seattle, said typically FBI headquarters will divide up leads that get assigned to different field offices across the U.S. for further investigation and are assigned a quick deadline.
-The local offices will generally assign as many staff as necessary to pursue those leads.
+David Gomez, a former FBI counterterrorism supervisor in Seattle, said officials at FBI headquarters typically will divide up leads that get assigned to different field offices across the country for further investigation and will set a quick deadline.
+The local offices generally will assign as many staff as necessary to pursue those leads.

 A good agent, he said, "would address Kavanaugh's behavior and demeanor and credibility during his high school years."